trianxy/kaggle-trackML/README.md

 Below you can find a outline of how to reproduce our solution for the trackML competition.

-For any questions, please contact us
+For any questions, please contact us.

 ## ARCHIVE CONTENTS
 - files: Directory containing the competition's event files and the user prepared training files
-  - df_test_v1.pkl				:user perpared validation files
+  - df_test_v1.pkl				: user prepared validation file for ML algorithm
-   - df_train_v2_reduced.pkl			:user prepared training file
+   - df_train_v2_reduced.pkl			:user prepared training file for ML algorithm
    - event*-*.csv 				:competition's event files
 - functions: Directory with python code
   - cluster.py			:the clustering functions
   - expand.py			:expanding functions
-  - ml_model.py			:fuctions related to the Machine Learning algorithm
+  - ml_model.py			:functions related to the Machine Learning algorithm
   - other.py			:utility functions
-- trackml-library-master: Direcoty competition utility files (https://www.kaggle.com/c/trackml-particle-identification/discussion/55708)
+- trackml-library-master: Directory with competition utility files (https://www.kaggle.com/c/trackml-particle-identification/discussion/55708)
 - conda_python-dependencies.yml		:conda environment file
-- create clustering.ipynb				:jupyter notebook, used to create solutions for traning
+- create clustering.ipynb				:jupyter notebook, used to create solutions for training
 - Create training.ipynb				:jupyter notebook, used to create training files
 - trackML_solution.ipynb				:jupyter notebook, our main solution notebook

 ## HARDWARE:
-We used verious hardware to train and run our solution

-any modern computer which can run ipython and jupyter notebooks will be ok

-The software was tested on windows 10 and ubuntu
+We used verious hardware to train and run our solution.
+Any modern computer which can run ipython and jupyter notebooks will be ok.
+The software was tested on Windows 10 and Ubuntu 16.04 LTS.

 ## SOFTWARE (python packages are detailed separately in `requirements.txt`):
 Conda - 4.6.11